-There are Chromebooks in every classrooms, and all classes have Internet access.
-We also have three iPad carts, and two Macbook carts that are available for student use.
+There are Chromebooks in every classroom, and all classes have Internet access.
+We also have three iPad carts that are available for student use.
 All facilities have handicap access, including the stage in our multipurpose room.
 In 2003, the community passed a bond measure to provide additional funds for modernization.
 All classrooms have been upgraded and are air-conditioned.
 All bathrooms, including staff, are upgraded and meet Americans with Disabilities Act (ADA) code.
-Currently the school is under construction, for the development of an Innovation Lab for our students.
-We have two full-time custodians and a grounds man that attends our school two days a week.
+Students have access to an Innovation Lab that functions in several different ways.
+The outside of the school was painted and roofing work was done over the 2017 summer break.
+We have two full-time custodians and a groundsman that attends our school two days a week.
 Custodial hours are from morning to afternoon and afternoon to late night.